 In recognition of Paul and to acknowledge the immense and significant contribution he made to the profile and development of the SCI multidisciplinary professional team, MASCIP established an ongoing bursary in his memory.
 The Paul Kennedy ‘Making a Difference’ Bursary is awarded annually to a MASCIP member to use for an initiative that will make an identified difference to the lives of individuals living with a spinal cord injury.
 The initiative could be attending a conference or training event, undertaking a qualification, completing an audit, project or anything that can be objectively seen to make a difference.

-We are now accepting applications for the Paul Kennedy Bursary for 2022.
-MASCIP members are encouraged to apply via the application form by the deadline of 30th January 2022.
+Applications are now closed for the 2022 Paul Kennedy Bursary.
+The deadline for next year is 31st January 2023.
+MASCIP members are encouraged to apply via the application form.

 If you have any queries about the award please contact firstname.lastname@example.org.